We believe that a death does not need to cost the Earth.

-Flowers: We use a local florist (fairyflowers.co.nz) for most of our families and also have a supplier of organic flowers, but please let us know if you happen to know of one.
+Flowers: We use a local florist (fairyflowers.co.nz) for most of our families and also have a supplier of organic floral bouquets if you prefer.
 Many families put their own floral arrangement together using flowers and native foliage from their own gardens, and some have also invited guests to bring a posy to the funeral.

 These are just a few of the ways in which we can lower the environmental impact of each funeral.